Barry Eisler: Screen adaptations

 In April 2009, Sony Pictures Japan released a mostly Japanese language film version of Rain Fall starring Shiina Kippei as Rain and Gary Oldman as Rain's nemesis, CIA Station Chief William Holtzer.

 In August 2014, Slingshot Global Media announced its intention to produce a miniseries, Rain, based on the book.
 At that time, Keanu Reeves was attached to portray the character as well as serve as the executive producer alongside Eisler, Chad Stahelski, and David Leitch.
 The scriptwriter had not been decided upon at that time.
-As of October 2023, nearly a decade later, the concept is still shown as "in development" on Eisler's IMDb page.

 Personal life

 Eisler earned a black belt at the Kodokan International Judo Center and lives in the San Francisco Bay Area.
 He is married to literary agent Laura Rennert, who represents his work.
 They have one daughter.